 Today, you’ll learn how to add a link to an image in WordPress.
 It’s simple, easy and you will avoid any copyright or legal issues with people, Google, and other search engines.

-You can also read: How to write a good blog post in WordPress.
+- You can also read: How to write your first blog post in WordPress.

 Adding links to image captions

 The image caption is the section at the bottom of each image, where you can write the image source or other information related to that image.
 Generally, new bloggers and site owners never use the caption area of their images, or they add some words there.

 The most important thing about image caption box is that you can add both, normal and HTML text.
 So, you can easily include a link with a word to your image source.

 All you have to do is to create your phrase or the word with a link and switch to the text editor to copy the HTML code from there and paste it to your image caption box.
 If you just need to know how to do that by HTML, it’s more than easy:

 Where Google is the Word to being displayed at the bottom of the image, and when clicking on it the link will be opened in a new window taking to the Google homepage.
 So, change the URL and the word, or phrase with your own.